ALICE Training & Response

 School safety is a top priority, and we want to get it right.
 Part of ALICE requires that as much information as possible is given when Alerting and Informing, including announcing when it is a drill and not an immediate threat.
-Before drills are conducted with students, we will work with classes to help them understand what we are doing.
-It will be explained that teachers have options, and any decision made will be based on the situation and the best information available.
+Before drills are conducted with students, we work with classes to help them understand what we are doing.
+It's explained that teachers have options, and any decision made will be based on the situation and the best information available.

-With the new changes coming with ALICE, families may want to take this opportunity to visit with children in their care regarding personal safety and security.
+Families may want to visit with children in their care regarding personal safety and security.
 Younger students may need frequent reminders of safe practices in order for them to make good decisions related to their personal safety.

 Talking about ALICE with children

 Before the training at school, should I talk about ALICE with a child in my care?

 Discussions about ALICE are the choice of the parent/guardian.
 If ALICE is discussed, it is important to be calm and keep any information very simple.
 View the Introduction to ALICE presentation.

 Should I talk with a child in my care after the training?

 Again, as a parent/guardian, this is your choice.
 For younger children the most important thing is to listen carefully and remember to follow their teacher’s directions whether it’s during a drill or an actual emergency.
 Older students may be interested in talking about what they would do in an emergency situation.
 Follow your child’s lead and keep the opportunities to talk open.
 Our schools will hold drills five times per year, along with fire and tornado drills, so questions or concerns may come up later.
 Students are accustomed to various drills, so a child in your care may see this discussion as something routine.

 What if a child in my care asks a question about this procedure and I don’t know how to answer?